philipwalton/html-inspector/README.md

 ## Contributing

-I'm always open to feedback and suggestion for how to make HTML Inspector better.
+I'm always open to feedback and suggestions for how to make HTML Inspector better.
 All feedback from bug reports to API design is quite welcome.

 If you're submitting a bug report, please search the issues to make sure there isn't one already filed.